sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 Now that you have the required certificates and keys, you can configure Sensu to use certificate authentication with PostgreSQL.

 {{% notice warning %}}
-**WARNING**: Once you've generated all of your certs, delete the `ca-key.pem` file from the `/etc/sensu/tls` directory.
+**WARNING**: Once you've generated all of your certificates, delete the `ca-key.pem` file from the `/etc/sensu/tls` directory.
 The `ca-key.pem` file contains sensitive information and is only needed on your PostgreSQL instance.
 {{% /notice %}}

 ## Configure Sensu to use certificate authentication with PostgreSQL

 {{% notice note %}}
 **NOTE**: The Sensu backend uses the libpq library to make connections to PostgreSQL.
 This library [supports a number of environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) that can be injected into the PostgreSQL data source name (DSN) and are loaded at runtime using the system's environment variable file.
-Using the environment variables found here, you can customize the Sensu backend's PostgreSQL DSN construction to better suite your needs.
+These environment variables allow you to customize the Sensu backend's PostgreSQL DSN construction to suit your needs.
 {{% /notice %}}

 Working from your Sensu backend, follow these steps to configure Sensu to use certificate authentication with PostgreSQL: